sendwithus/competencies/competencies/language-python.md

 # Competency - Language Python

+Python is a dynamic language that uses spaces for structured blocks of code.
+Python is most used for Data Engineering/Data Science and Web Development.

 ## How do you prove it?

 For code you have submitted, your code reviews get little syntactic corrections.